What to Expect

 Dietetics

-Individual dietetics appointments are also on offer to people who need additional support with their nutrition, such as our patients with ARFID.
+Individual dietetics appointments are also on offer to people who need additional tailored support with their nutrition, such as our patients with ARFID.

 CBT-AR: For ARFID